-WALL-E did that with a diamond ring; he chose the ringbox.
-No infant would fault his logic.
+- WALLE did that with a diamond ring; he chose the ring box.
+No kid would fault his logic.
 It opens and shuts and makes a clicky noise!

-In an episode of Full House, Michelle got a cute little outfit from her family but she didn't care, all she wanted was the box.
+- In the Full House episode "Little Shop of Sweaters", Michelle got a cute little Valentine's shirt from her family but she was more interested in the box.

 Clarkson: Richard, are you all right?
 Seriously, because this is a man with... there's no other way of putting this... a helicopter license.

-Hammond: The CIA said I was all right...
+Hammond: The CAA said I was all right...

-Clarkson: I know, the CIA, if they're watching this they're going to think, "He's a madman!"
+Clarkson: I know, the CAA, if they're watching this they're going to think, "He's a madman!"